aws/amazon-genomics-cli/site/content/en/docs/Concepts/engines.md

 Overtime we plan to add additional engine and language support and provide the ability for third party developers to develop engine plugins.

-## Default Engine

-A context can define one workflow engine per workflow language.
-If the [project YAML file]( {{< relref "projects#project-file-structure" >}} ) doesn't include a workflow engine definition for a context then a default engine is implied.
-Currently, the default engine is the Cromwell WDL engine.

 ## Engine Definition